damurashov/MadCV/README.md

 Secondary

-*Various technologies I have worked with, but have no commercializable experience of yet.
+*Various technologies I have worked with, or skills I have acquired, that cannot be commercialized, but are relevant, and may be helpful in my work.
 Hobby projects, one-off tasks, etc.*

 - Rust
 - OpenOCD